Coordinated Approach to Child Health (CATCH)

-The ultimate goal for Oklahoma’s CATCH Kids Club is for participating children to reduce their risk of obesity and improve their overall health by increasing fruit and vegetable consumption, being more physically active, and fostering healthy environments in which they learn and play.
+The Oklahoma CATCH programs include CATCH Kids Club for out of school time childcare programs and CATCH In School for elementary schools with students in grades K-5.
+The primary goal of both Oklahoma CATCH programs is for participating children to reduce their risk of obesity and improve their overall health by increasing fruit and vegetable consumption, being more physically active, and fostering healthy environments.

 Ericka Johnson, MBA, CHES